 1.1 What can be forecast?

-Forecasting is required in many situations: deciding whether to build another power generation plant in the next five years requires forecasts of future demand; scheduling staff in a call center next week requires forecasts of call volumes; stocking an inventory requires forecasts of stock requirements.
+Forecasting is required in many situations: deciding whether to build another power generation plant in the next five years requires forecasts of future demand; scheduling staff in a call centre next week requires forecasts of call volumes; stocking an inventory requires forecasts of stock requirements.
 Forecasts can be required several years in advance (for the case of capital investments), or only a few minutes beforehand (for telecommunication routing).
 Whatever the circumstances or time horizons involved, forecasting is an important aid to effective and efficient planning.

 Some things are easier to forecast than others.
-The time of the sunrise tomorrow morning can be forecast very precisely.
+The time of the sunrise tomorrow morning can be forecast precisely.
 On the other hand, tomorrow’s lotto numbers cannot be forecast with any accuracy.
 The predictability of an event or a quantity depends on several factors including:

-- how well we understand the factors that contribute to
+- how well we understand the factors that contribute to it;

 - how much data are available;